devsylva/JediHolocron-API/README.md

 -   `api/comment/<int:id>/` (DELETE): allows authenticated users delete their comment.

+## Automatic Film Data Update from External API

+In this section, we will cover how i implemented a function to automatically update film data from the Star Wars API using Django's `django-crontab` package.
+This feature ensures that your film database stays up-to-date with the latest information from the external source.

+### Background

+Maintaining accurate and current film data is crucial for this application.
+To achieve this, i had to integrate a mechanism to periodically fetch and update film records from the Star Wars API.

+### Updating Function: `update_film_data`

+The `update_film_data` function is responsible for fetching film data from the external API and updating your local database accordingly.
+This function is designed to be executed at specified intervals, ensuring that your film records remain current.

+#### Implementation Details

+Here's an overview of how the `update_film_data` function works:

+1. The function sends an HTTP request to the external API to fetch the latest film data.
+2. It receives the API response, which typically contains a list of film records.
+3. The function iterates through the fetched film records and processes each entry.
+4. For each film, it checks whether the film already exists in your local database based on a unique identifier `ID`.
+5. If the film exists, the function updates the relevant fields (e.g., release date, title, etc) to reflect the latest information.
+6. If the film is not found, the function creates a new film record using the fetched data.

+#### Scheduling the Update

+i configured the `update_film_data` function to run automatically using Django's `django-crontab` package.
+The function is scheduled to run every midnight, ensuring that your film database is updated daily.

+#### Extracting Film ID from URL

+To smartly retrieve the film's ID from the URL provided by the external API, you have employed a parsing strategy.
+You iterated over the URL to extract the necessary ID component, which uniquely identifies the film.
+This clever approach allows you to match external film data with your local records efficiently.

+### Conclusion

+The automatic film data update functionality, scheduled to run every midnight using `django-crontab`, is a valuable addition to the Film API.
+This ensures that the application's film records are always up-to-date with the latest information from the external API.
+By periodically fetching and processing new data, i enhanced the accuracy and reliability of the film database.

 # License

 This project is licensed under the MIT License - [LICENSE](LICENSE) file for details.